How We Can Work Together

 • Single kayak, paddle, and life jacket rental (valued at approximately $45)

-Sessions may be eligible for reimbursement through extended health benefits if your provider covers services by a Canadian Certified Counsellor (CCC).
+Sessions may be eligible for reimbursement through extended health benefits if your provider covers services by a Canadian Certified Counsellor (CCC) or Registered Clinical Counsellor (RCC).

-An invoice will be emailed to you after each session, which you can submit to your provider for potential reimbursement.
+An invoice will be emailed after each session for submission to your provider.

 Book a Consult